sean-atkinson/row_health_wellness_program_analysis/README.md

 [(Back to table of contents)](#table_of_contents)<br><br>
 - <b>Prioritize High-Performing Campaigns and Platforms:</b> Given the strong performance of the 'Health For All' campaign and email marketing efforts, consider increasing the budget for these initiatives by 15-20% (a percentage high enough to see results, but low enough in terms of spend, $3.3K on the high end to be sufficiently cautious).
 Keep monitoring KPIs to ensure they campaigns continue to have strong ROI.
 - <b>Think About Leveraging Social Media for Customer Acquisition and Brand Awareness:</b> Social media has demonstrated strong performance in several metrics.
 That being said, [we’re in tumultuous time when it come to social media marketing](https://econsultancy.com/social-media-advertising-2023-trends-predictions/?ssp=1&setlang=en-CA&safesearch=moderate).
 Perhaps caution is the better part of valour here.
 It might be best to experiment with increasing social media budget by 10% for the next quarter while closely monitoring customer acquisition and brand awareness metrics.
-- <b>Re-evaluate Low-Performing Strategies:</b> TV has shown poor performance on every metric examined.
+- <b>Reevaluate Low-Performing Strategies:</b> TV has shown poor performance on every metric examined.
 Reduce its budget by 25% next quarter.
 Reallocate those resources to high-performing channels Email and Social Media.
 While it’s a significant decrease, it’s not the complete abandonment of this channel.
 We can re-evaluate at the end of the quarter.
 - <b>Expand Email Marketing for Engagement:</b> Experiment with A/B testing by sending half of the target group 15-20% more emails for 30 days (a modest increase but enough to produce a noticeable result if there is an impact).
 Compare customer acquisition and brand awareness metrics at the end of the test.
 - <b>Get to the Bottom of What’s Going with the Family Coverage Plan Category:</b> It defies all logic that it can have over 1M impressions and not a single click.
 I strongly suspect there’s something wrong with the event tracking for this category.
 Have our developers take a closer look at it.
 - <b> Improve Data Quality and Include Other Dimensions:</b> Add revenue to calculate ROI.
 Add customer-specific dimensions (plan, state, signup platform) to better customize campaign recommendations.
 Investigate how run time affects KPIs.